ptagseth/kanoa-software/docs/products/quality/checks.md

 ![Checks Create](/img/Checks-Create.png)

-To Create / Schedule a Check
+To Create / Schedule a Check.
 Pick the type of check:
 - Asset Check
 - Item Check
 - Production Check

 Select which asset this check will utilize and also identify what specific items

-Select a configured Check Sheet - with all checks defined.
+Select a configured Check Sheet - with checks already defined.

-### Check Entry
+### Enter Checks

 ![Checks Entry](/img/Checks-Enter1.png)